default-writer/build/README.md

 * Declarative metadata attribute driven initialization
 * Lazy type resolution and initialization
 * Circular references detection
-* Singleton initialzation
+* Singleton initialization
 * Automated and manual type registration
 * Type aliases
 * External assembly types

 The goal of development of this framework is build automation of complex types.

-Build can use declarative approach to define dependencies between types and their requirememts.
+Build can use declarative approach to define dependencies between types and their requirements.

 Constructor injection uses type resolution to resolve devendencies